-Learn about the Oracle Cloud Infrastructure components that comprise Oracle WebLogic Cloud.
+Learn about the Oracle Cloud Infrastructure components that comprise Oracle WebLogic Server for OCI.

 Oracle WebLogic Server

-An Oracle WebLogic Server domain consists of one administration server and a cluster of managed servers to host your Java application deployments.
+An Oracle WebLogic Server domain consists of one administration server and one or more managed servers to host your Java application deployments.

-Oracle WebLogic Cloud supports these Oracle WebLogic Server editions:
+Oracle WebLogic Server for OCI supports these Oracle WebLogic Server editions:

 - Includes all features and benefits of Oracle WebLogic Server Enterprise Edition